 Help safeguard the UK’s built heritage

 The Natural Stone Show’s Conservation Area provides free advice, enlightening case studies and a forum for the exchange of information experience and opinions, helping you select the correct stone for building repair.
 Stone is an important part of the £3.6 billion conservation sector and has a thriving community of specialists committed to safeguarding the UK’s built heritage.
-This is represented at the show through a dedicated conservation area coordinated by Historic England and English Stone Forum, together with partner organisations including Historic Scotland, Building Limes Forum, the Society for the Protection of Ancient Buildings (SPAB) and Institute of Historic Building Conservation (IHBC).
+This is represented at the show through a dedicated conservation area coordinated by Historic England and English Stone Forum, together with partner organisations including the Society for the Protection of Ancient Buildings (SPAB) and Institute of Historic Building Conservation (IHBC).

-- Impartial technical advice and guidance on the care and repair of old buildings; subjects range from controlling dampness in traditional walls that need to breathe, to improving energy efficiency and the use of lime mortars.
-The Society for the Protection of Ancient Buildings
+- Impartial technical advice from SPAB on subjects ranging from controlling dampness in solid walls that need to 'breathe', to improving energy efficiency and the use of lime mortars

-- Numerous training initiatives including SPAB’s unique six-month training scheme for young craftspeople.
+- Numerous training initiatives including SPAB’s unique six-month training scheme for young craftspeople

 And don’t miss the Conservation day of the Natural Stone & Building Conservation room taking place in South Gallery Room 6 throughout Thursday 1 May.